 I started blogging about four years ago.
-My first blog – Blog One – was supposed to focus on crime, crime prevention, court cases, and literature – book reviews and posts about writing.
+My first blog – Crime and Literature – was supposed to focus on crime, crime prevention, court cases, and literature – book reviews and posts about writing.
 I found myself writing about my personal life more than expected and moved on to my second blog – Blog Two.
 For both Blogs One and Two, I was using WordPress.org and a hosting service that my husband used.
 When he dropped the service, I decided to move from WordPress.org to WordPress.com.
 That started my third blog.
 I’ve been paying for that blog – premium plan.
 However, I haven’t been writing enough lately to justify paying for it, so I am now going to use a free blog.
 Thank you WordPress.

 WordPress.org gave me a lot more flexibility with my blog options.
 There was the ability to write code and there were a lot of plug-ins that could be added.
 WordPress.com has a variety of options when it comes to themes, however, you are limited partly by your choice of plans.
 Also, there isn’t any option to code or make changes outside what a particular theme offers.
 As mentioned above, you can use WP.com for free, while WP.org requires a service provider.
 There is customer support with WP.com, which is great, especially if you are new to blogging or technologically challenged.
 I don’t know that one is better than the other.
 It is a matter of personal choice.

 That is a little about me and my blog.

 Thanks for visiting.
 See you in the blogosphere.

 You speak with an economy of words: